Can I mix and match T-Tapp Workouts throughout the duration of the challenge?

 If I can walk with any category, does that mean that I can use Step Away the Inches, Step it to the Max and/or Leslie Sansone Walking Workout or other commercial workouts with any category?

-You may not use any commercial workout except T-Tapp walking workouts – Step Away the Inches and/or Step It to The Max.
+You may not use any commercial workout except T-Tapp walking workouts – Step Away the Inches, Posture Power Walk and/or Step it to the Max.
 You can use a treadmill or walk outside.
 The purpose of this challenge is to see your results from doing just T-Tapp workouts.

 Where is the entry form?
 I can’t find it.